-Revenue from mobile telecommunications Incentives are provided to customers in various forms as part of a promotional offering.
+Type of product/service Nature, timing of satisfaction of performance obligations, significant payment terms Nature of change in accounting policy Revenue from mobile telecommunications Incentives are provided to customers in various forms as part of a promotional offering.
 Where such incentives are provided in the context of an arrangement that comprises other deliverables, revenue representing the fair value of the incentive, relative to other deliverables provided to the customer as part of the same arrangement, is deferred and recognized in line with the Company's performance of its obligations relating to the incentive.
-In arrangement including more than one deliverable, the arrangement consideration is allocated to each deliverable based on the fair value of individual element.
+In arrangements including more than one deliverable, the arrangement consideration is allocated to each deliverable based on the fair value of the individual element.
 The Company generally determines the fair value of individual elements based on prices at which the deliverable is regularly sold on a standalone basis.
-Even if customer retention discounts aren't explicit in the contract, customary business practice could mean that fixed consideration is substance, variable.
+Even if customer retention discounts aren't explicit in the contract, customary business practice could mean that fixed consideration is, in substance, variable.
 Alternatively, such discounts could be viewed as contract modifications.
-IFRS 15 requires an assessment as to whether promotional offers to current customers and set up processes and systems capable of tracking and monitoring all discounts, concessions and promotional offers granted to customers.
+IFRS 15 requires an assessment as to whether the discount is variable consideration or a contract modification.
+This will require judgment and may impact the timing of revenue recognition.
+IFRS 15 requires an assessment as to whether promotional offers to current customers are contract modifications or marketing transactions and set up processes and systems capable of tracking and monitoring all discounts, concessions and promotional offers granted to customers.
 Under IFRS 15, certain incremental costs incurred in acquiring a contract with a customer will be deferred on the statement of financial position and amortized as revenue is recognized under the related contract; this will generally lead to the later recognition of charges for some commissions payable to third party dealers.
 However, an entity may choose to expense contract acquisition costs if the amortization period of the resulting asset is one year or less.
-I DELIGIOU OF THE LESTITUDE ASSELTS OHE VEAL OF TESS.

-NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (Continued)
+NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (Continued) FOR THE THREE AND SIX MONTH PERIODS ENDED 30 JUNE 2018